hchen549/cs638/README.md

 <img src = "images/diff_in_counts_histogram.png" width = 800>

 The user composition is one of the possible reasons that could explain the difference behind those two locations.
 Captial has a larger gap between weekend and weekday during the daytime (shadowed area), whereas Monroe has a smaller gap.
 We believe the cyclists are the primary driving force for this larger gap.
-We conclude that Captial has a relatively high percentage of cyclists and low percentage of commuters, but it is the other way around at Monroe.
-Moreover, cyclists are more resilitent during the COVID-19 crisis since cycling is compatible with social distancing.
-Therefore, the higher the portion of cyclists and the lower the portion of commuter, the more resilitent the bike path will be during the COVID-19
+We conclude that Captial has a relatively high percentage of cyclists and a low percentage of commuters, but it is the other way around at Monroe.
+Moreover, cyclists are more resilient during the COVID-19 crisis since cycling is compatible with social distancing.
+Therefore, the higher the portion of cyclists and the lower the portion of commuter, the more resilient the bike path will be during the COVID-19.

 <img src = "images/User_composition.png" width = 800>